lzq960605/OptiScalerInstaller/README.md

 ## 🎮 How to Install
 ---
 1.  **Launch the App:** It will scan your Steam libraries.
 (Manual folder selection is also available).
-2.  **Check Notice:** View the supported game list and latest update info.
+2.  **Review Notices:** Check the supported game list and latest update information.
-3.  **Select Game:** Choose the game you want to install optimized OptiScaler files and settings.
+3.  **Select Game:** Choose the game for which you want to install optimized OptiScaler files and settings.
 4.  **Install:** Click the **Install** button.
 5.  **Run Game:** Follow the in-game instructions to enable upscaling/frame generation.
     > Press `Insert` to verify with the OptiScaler overlay.